One of the things I learnt about Swedish people in the three years that I lived there, is that they really know how to really enjoy the summertime.

 The celebrations start with Valborg (Walpurgis Night) on April 30th, where everybody gathers outside to ignite hazardously large bonfires, sing songs and greet Spring.

-And people can really let their hair down as the following day is a public holiday, May Day, celebrated by the Swedish labour movement with demonstrations and political speeches.
-Since Ascension Day, occurs on a Thursday, the subsequent Friday is known as klämdag, “squeezed day”, and is taken off from work by many Swedish people.
-Next comes Swedish National Day on June 6th, also known as the Day of the Swedish Flag.
+People can really let their hair down as the following day is a public holiday, May Day, celebrated by the Swedish labour movement with demonstrations and political speeches.
+Since Ascension Day, occurs on a Thursday, the subsequent Friday is known as klämdag, “squeezed day”, and is also taken off from work by many Swedish people.
+Next comes Swedish National Day on June 6th, also known as the Day of the Swedish Flag – and yes another holiday.

 The most important event for the Swedish calendar is Midsummer (or midsommar).
 Pickled herring, boiled new potatoes with fresh dill, soured cream and chives, salmon and the first strawberries for the summer for dessert all washed down with brännvin.
 After eating all this, if you are up to it, there is dancing round the maypole and yet more singing (and drinking too).